Top questions about email verification

 It starts with basic syntax checks.
 In an email address there must be a beginning, an '@' and a dot.domain.
 Once we're sure we're dealing with a real email address we can check it in more detail.

-This stage also involves analysing the domain status, (DNS records) to make sure the domain exists and that a mail server exists and is set up correctly.
-(MX Records).
-Mail servers that are badly set up might be open to being used for fraudulent activity.
+This stage also involves analysing the domain status, (DNS records) to make sure the domain is real and that a mail server exists and is set up correctly.
+(To check a mail server we check what are called MX Records).
+Mail servers that are badly set up might be open to being hacked and used for fraudulent activity, which is one reason why we check them out.

-Other results as part of our checking process are more complex.
-For example, if an email is associated with spam, if it's on blacklists or whether it is a disposable email address.
+Other queries not dealt with by SMTP are more complex.
+For example, we check if an email is associated with spam, if it's on blocklists or whether it is a disposable email address.
 That's not information we get from the email server, we get that (and other results) from multiple sources that we either own or reliable third party resources that we check in with.

-Role based email addresses '[email protected]' and '[email protected]' for example, are identified by checking the email against our lists of hundreds of role titles.
+Role based email addresses e.g. 'info@' and 'sales@', are identified by checking the email against our lists of hundreds of role titles.
 We keep these roles up to date with new trends and also hold them in multiple languages.

 There are details about response codes and results in this free results guide.